MicrosoftDocs/cpp-docs/docs/standard-library/random-functions.md

 ## <a name="generate_canonical"></a> generate_canonical

 Returns a floating-point value from a random sequence.

-> [!NOTE]
-> The ISO C++ Standard states that this function should return values in the range [ `0`, `1`).
-Visual Studio is not yet compliant with this constraint.
-As a workaround to generate values in this range, use [uniform_real_distribution](../standard-library/uniform-real-distribution-class.md).

 ```cpp
 template <class RealType, size_t Bits, class Generator>